Modular fixed points in equivariant homotopy theory: Derived Permutation Modules

 \section{Derived Permutation Modules}

 Permutation modules already came into play when we discussed cohomological Mackey functors, and we will now consider them in greater detail.
-Since they form an additive but non-abelian category, determining a suitable notion of `derivation' for permutation modules is a non-trivial task.
-Balmer-Gallauer proposed a candidate by taking into account fixed points for all subgroups and defined a derived tt-category of permutation modules in \cite{bg22a}. \\ In this section we will define it as an $\infty$-category and then show that it is equivalent to the derived $\infty$-category of cohomological Mackey functors, this relies on the corresponding 1-categorical statements of \cite{bg23}.
+Since they form an additive but non-abelian category, determining a suitable notion of `derivation' is a non-trivial task.
+Balmer-Gallauer proposed a candidate by taking into account fixed points for all subgroups and defined a derived tt-category of permutation modules in \cite{bg22a}. \\ In this section we will define the derived category of permutation modules as an $\infty$-category and then show that it is equivalent to the derived $\infty$-category of cohomological Mackey functors, this relies on the corresponding 1-categorical statements of \cite{bg23}.
 By \Cref{cor:comackasspgmodules} this will also express it as modules over the Eilenberg-MacLane spectrum associated to a constant Mackey functor.

 \begin{cons} The category $\Permgr$ is additive and equipped with a symmetric monoidal structure which is $R$-linear and preserves coproducts in both variables, inherited from the tensor product over $R$ on $\modgr$.
-We obtain a symmetric monoidal stable $\infty$-category $\cK(\Permgr)$ of unbounded complexes of permutation modules up to chain homotopy equivalence. \\ Denote by $\cK_{G-\tn{ac}}(\Permgr)$ the full subcategory of $\cK(\Permgr)$ on $G$-acyclic objects, i.e. on complexes $X \in \cK(\Permgr)$ for which the $H$-fixed points $X^H$ are acyclic for each subgroup $H \leq G$.
+Using \cite[Remark 1.3.2.2]{lur17} and by combining \cite[Proposition 1.3.4.5]{lur17} and \cite[Proposition 3.2.2]{hin16} we obtain a symmetric monoidal stable $\infty$-category $\cK(\Permgr)$ of unbounded complexes of permutation modules up to chain homotopy equivalence. \\ Denote by $\cK_{G-\tn{ac}}(\Permgr)$ the full subcategory of $\cK(\Permgr)$ on $G$-acyclic objects, i.e. on complexes $X \in \cK(\Permgr)$ for which the $H$-fixed points $X^H$ are acyclic for each subgroup $H \leq G$.
 As it is closed under taking shifts and cofibres, it defines a stable subcategory. \end{cons}

 \begin{defi} The \emph{derived $\infty$-category of permutation modules of $G$ with coefficients in $R$} is defined as the Verdier localisation

 That is, $\cD\Permgr$ is the cofibre of the inclusion of the stable subcategory